awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 + `OFF_PERMISSIVE`, if set, means that your RDS DB instances or Aurora DB cluster can accept incoming replication from an external database\.
 It can do this whether the external database uses GTID\-based replication or not\.
 +  `OFF`, if set, means that your RDS DB instances or Aurora DB cluster only accept incoming replication from external databases that don't use GTID\-based replication\.

-For more information about parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For more information about parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

-## Configuring GTID\-Based Replication for New Read Replicas<a name="mysql-replication-gtid.configuring-new-read-replicas"></a>
+## Configuring GTID\-based replication for new read replicas<a name="mysql-replication-gtid.configuring-new-read-replicas"></a>

 When GTID\-based replication is enabled for an RDS MySQL DB instance, GTID\-based replication is configured automatically for read replicas of the DB instance\.